sap-tutorials/Tutorials/tutorials/cp-portal-getting-started/cp-portal-getting-started.md

 ---
-title: Prepare Portal Environment for Creating Sites
+title: Prepare the Portal Environment for Creating Sites (Neo)
 description: Prepare your environment so you can create Portal freestyle sites.
 auto_validation: true
 primary_tag: products>sap-cloud-platform-portal
-tags: [ tutorial>beginner, topic>cloud,products>sap-cloud-platform-portal ]
+tags: [tutorial>beginner, topic>cloud,products>sap-cloud-platform-portal ]
+time: 10
 ---

 ## Prerequisites
- - **Proficiency:** Beginner
  - You have created a SAP Cloud Platform trial account.
-See [Sign up for a free trial account on SAP Cloud Platform](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
+See [Sign up for a free trial account on SAP Cloud Platform](hcp-create-trial-account).

 ## Details
 ### You will learn